sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * Consort with the unsavory
  * Believe an impossible claim
  * Get called out on your boasting

+Write the chosen phrase on a blank card and hand it to the player.
+Place two green tokens on each player's Risk Driver card.
+When their character first *takes a big risk* by the method or for the reason written on their card, they player takes the tokens.

 ### Add flesh